10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Discover the Slovenian tradition on a day trip to Kamnik and Velika Planina

-One of the best sites in the whole country to uncover Slovenia’s past is in Velika Planina outside of the town of Kamnik.
+One of the most interesting sites in the whole country to uncover Slovenia’s past is in Velika Planina, outside of the town of Kamnik.
 For its Old Town and two castle ruins (Mali Grad and Stari Grad), the town of Kamnik is itself worthy of a day trip.
 Throw in a visit to Velika Planina, and you’ll soon declare the day a huge winner.

 Wooden Houses in Velika Planina